Simulation: AI drone kills its operator

 Such as posted by Tim Robinson and Stephen Bridgewater at the Royal Aeronautical Society, Hamilton reported that AI has created "very unexpected strategies to achieve its objective", such as attacks on US personnel and infrastructure.

 Then the operator would say yes, kill that threat.
-The he began to realize that while they were spotting threats, the human handler would occasionally tell him not to kill them.
+The system began to realize that while it was detecting threats, the human operator was occasionally telling it not to kill them.
 So he took the initiative to kill the operator, who was not allowing him to complete his goal.

 But there is a sequel: "We trained the system, 'don't kill the operator, that's bad,'" Hamilton said.
 You will lose points if you do."